 - Help in canceling wedding arrangements.

-Mr. and Mrs. Jason Jones regret that owning to a death in the family they are recalling the invitations to the marriage reception of their daughter June, on Friday, the 3rd day of December, Two Thousand and Twelve.
+Mr. and Mrs. Jason Jones regret that owing to a death in the family they are recalling the invitations to the marriage reception of their daughter June, on Friday, the 3rd day of December, Two Thousand Twenty-One.
 The marriage ceremony will take place as originally planned.